-I rate my albums out of 100, and it’s worth noting that I do not award points for the time and energy needed to make an album.
-I acknowledge that making music is often a difficult and time-consuming process, though all artists must invest their energy into the creative process, so this time is not reflected in the score.
-I only assess the value of the finished product, and consequently there are no participation points.
-A score of 100 would indicate an album with no flaws, while 0 would indicate music with no redeeming qualities.
+The rating scale used in Iron Skullet reviews runs from 0 to 100.
+I do not award points for the time and energy needed to make an album.
+Although I acknowledge that making music is often a difficult and time-consuming process, all artists must invest their energy into the creative process, so I only assess the value of the finished product.
+A score of 0 indicates an album with no redeeming qualities, while 100 indicates one with no flaws.

 - 100 Unicorn